 According to UK-law, you cannot donate sperm anonymously.
 However, only children conceived as a result of your sperm will be allowed to contact you when they reach the legal age of 18.
 European Sperm Bank will also know your identity.

-A donor child of an open donor is entitled to receive non-identifying information about their donor when they reach age 16 and identifying information about their donor from the age of 18.
+A donor child of an ID release donor (previously known as an open donor) is entitled to receive non-identifying information about their donor when they reach age 16 and identifying information about their donor from the age of 18.

 No, your identity is protected with us.
 Nor does your regular medical record state that you are a donor.
 All contact takes place directly between you and us.

 Fill in our online application form to book your first appointment.